dragonBall561/checkrestart/README.md

 ## Stuff to Know

-* I forgot to put stuff on GitHub early on, thats why the older (1.0, 1.1, 1.11) aren't here, sorry about that!
+* I forgot to put stuff on GitHub early on, thats why the older versions (1.0, 1.1, 1.11) aren't here, sorry about that!